big-data-europe/pilot-sc1-cycle1/README.md

 * [Windows installation](#windows-installation)

 ## Overview
-This repository is meant to provide insight into the technical procedure and requirements of the first pilot for [Societal Challenge "Health"](https://www.big-data-europe.eu/health/) and to guide you to install it by yourself.
+This repository is meant to provide insight into the technical procedure and requirements of deploying the first pilot for [Societal Challenge "Health"](https://www.big-data-europe.eu/health/) and to guide you to install it by yourself.
 By understanding the technology and the process-flows, we hope to encourage you to use it for your own domain.
 The goal of the pilot is to facilitate the [Open PHACTS Discovery Platform functionality](https://dev.openphacts.org/) via Docker containers on the Big-Data-Europe infrastructure.
 The Open PHACTS platform is built for researchers in Drug Discovery, however by design the technology itself is independent from the domain.
 Once you got familiar with the code and got it running by yourself, you should have enough experience to upload your own Linked Data, and create your own API.